Vulence1997/pdsnd_github/README.md

 Bikeshare Data Project

 ### Description
-The project aims to develop a useful tool for reviewing bikeshare data for New York City, Washington and Chicago.
+The project aims to develop a useful app for reviewing bikeshare data for New York City, Washington and Chicago.

 ### Files used
 bikeshare_2.py